PennyQ/stereo_3D_dust_map/README.md

 -r is the frame rate (like how many frames per sec).

 The script `side-to-side.sh` to generate a side-by-side video is also in this repo, please copy it to your output dir and modify it with correct figure name.
 It requires frame images for left and right camera.

+### Trouble shooting:
+1. Error: sh: latex: command not found on MacOS, details as below:

+    Exception in Tkinter callback
+    <... a long Traceback here ...>
+    RuntimeError: LaTeX was not able to process the following string: 'lp'

+Solution: add /Library/TeX/texbin to the PATH in ~/.zshrc or ~/.bashrc , ref. http://www.tug.org/mactex/elcapitan.html